langbnj/alphasync/README.md

 # alphasync

-AlphaSync (https://alphasync.stjude.org) is an updated AlphaFold structure database synchronized with UniProt.
+AlphaSync (https://alphasync.stjude.org) is an updated AlphaFold structure database synchronised with UniProt.

-AlphaSync predicts new structures to stay up-to-date with the latest UniProt release, and it additioinally enhances all structures with residue-level data such as solvent accessibility and atom-level non-covalent contacts.
+AlphaSync predicts new structures to stay up-to-date with the latest UniProt release, and it additionally enhances all structures with residue-level data such as solvent accessibility and atom-level non-covalent contacts.
 A preprint describing AlphaSync should appear on bioRxiv soon.

 ## Please note

 This repo provides the structure prediction and processing pipeline behind AlphaSync.
-It is not yet optimized for local deployment.
-It currently requires a local SQL server to be set up and is optimized for an LSF HPC environment with a Singularity container of AlphaFold 2.
+It is not yet optimised for local deployment.
+It currently requires a local SQL server to be set up and is optimised for an LSF HPC environment with a Singularity container of AlphaFold 2.
 We have tentative plans for a more portable Docker version in future.

 ## Initial setup
 - Requires Lahuta, which is not yet publicly released (but should be soon) (https://bisejdiu.github.io/lahuta)